Note: you might as weel look at an easier method: BitcartCC Configurator.

-To install BitcartCC, if you're on linux system(these scripts for windows will be added soon), to download, set up, and run your BitcartCC instance, it is a matter of few commands:
+To install BitcartCC, to download, set up, and run your BitcartCC instance, it is a matter of few commands:

 By default it will set up a systemd/upstart service to ensure your instance is running 24/7.
 To configure your installation you can set different environment variables.